 You're all welcome.

 This site comprises many pages about the field artillery branch of the Royal Artillery.
-It provides comprehensive and reliable information about:
+It provides comprehensive and reliable information

 The World War 2 information consists of a main account the Royal Artillery's Methods in World War 2 and many other pages covering many areas of detail.
 Alternatively you could start at the list of Main Features of British artillery in this period and follow the links.
 The information is authoritative and is mostly taken from official documents and publications and some other reputable sources.
 It also applies to the artilleries of Commonwealth countries.

 The Fire Control information divides the 20th Century into six eras, with a page for each and five pages covering specialist subjects.
 The World War 2 era and the specialist subjects all provide more detailed information about British methods in World War 2.
 Most of the information applies to the artilleries of Commonwealth countries, at least until the 1960's.
 These pages are also the product of extensive research in official documents and publications and a few other reliable sources.